 Where should innovation sit in the organization?
 Since every company is different, there’s no single right answer.
 But I hope these slides will help you design a structure that works for you

-Click either image below to download a higher-resolution version of this resource in PDF form.
-It is also available as a PowerPoint file that you can edit, and is part of our Blueprints for Corporate Innovators collection of tools and templates.
+Click either image below to see a higher-resolution version.
+It is also available as PDF, and is part of our Blueprints for Corporate Innovators collection of tools and templates.

-Rachael Schwartz is a Contributing Writer and Former VP of Product Management & Innovation, Keurig.
+Rachael Schwartz is a Contributing Columnist and Executive Director of Product Management, Cooking, at GE Appliances.
+She is also the Former VP of Product Management & Innovation, Keurig.